- Social Media Strategist Resume

 - Pick a sleek template

 - While you should try out several templates, you’ll ultimately want to go with the one that highlights your biggest selling points.
-Usually, that’s your experience–but if your skills are extra impressive, give them their own column.
+Usually, that’s your experience—but if your social media management or strategy development skills are extra impressive, give them their own column.

 - Use diverse examples

 - Redundancy is never good.
 Recruiters won’t spend long skimming your resume, so make sure each example of your experience is fresh and engaging.
-Reference a variety of projects and platforms.
+Reference a variety of campaigns, projects, and social media platforms.

 - Avoid visual distractions

 - You probably already know this from creating awesome social media posts, but: The information is most important!
-Of course your resume should look good, but no color or font choice should distract from the message: “Here are my qualifications.
+Of course your resume should look good, but no color or font choice should distract from the message: “My qualifications are awesome.
 Call me!”

 - Consider a cover letter

-- If you’re having trouble stopping yourself before an experience point gets too long-winded, you might want to pull it aside for your cover letter.
+- If you’re having trouble stopping yourself before an experience point gets too long-winded, you might want to set that snippet aside for your cover letter.
 That letter is the perfect place to tell a more detailed story about your branding impact!

 - Metrics really are a must

 - And don’t you forget it!
 Accomplishments without quantifying data can sound downright weak.
-Don’t allow that to happen when just a few relevant numbers will take your achievements from “cool” to “incredible”.
+Don’t allow that to happen when just a few relevant numbers will take your branding outreach and engagement-boosting achievements from “cool” to “incredible”.

 Frequently Asked Questions